 Family traditions that connect us to our past

 These traditions provide a sense of continuity and cultural identity and allow us to explore the similarities, the things that resonate within each of us individually, with our ancestors.
-Visiting the cemetery to the gravesites of family members is common to many cultures and affords the family a time to honor and remember those who have gone before us.
+Visiting the gravesites of family members is common in many cultures and affords the family a time to honor and remember those who have gone before us.

 Birthdays, anniversaries, and other personal family events are occasions to establish any number of traditions, such as a favorite cake or meal, or visiting a place closely associated with the event.

 Annual religious and national rituals and ceremonies provide unity in community, celebrating with those who share ideas and beliefs.
 Beyond what we have in common, though, families can learn together about other spiritual traditions by visiting local houses of worship and participating in holidays and celebrations of other traditions.
 This practice encourages tolerance, acceptance, and diversity.

 There’s no doubt that the benefits of establishing family traditions go well beyond spending time together.